Planning your wedding is such a memorable experience, but if you have misinformation it can also be a challenging one.

 Tampa Bay is filled with amazing photographers, but it's not uncommon for us to see mediocre wedding photography.
 I can't tell you how many times I look at a wedding gallery and cringe because of the photographer's style, editing, and framing.
 A great photographer can take a modest wedding and make it look amazing.
 A mediocre wedding photographer can take an amazing wedding and make it underwhelming.

 The typical wedding photography budget starts around $3,000.
 You will find lots of photographers much less expensive, but don't shortchange your wedding day just to save $1,000.
 (Yes, $1,000 is a lot of money, but in the scheme of things, it's only 3% if your wedding budget is $30,000.
 Invite five fewer people and that will pay for that wedding photographer you really want.)

-When it comes to wedding videography, so many couples ask if it's worth and 100% wedding videography is worth every single penny.
+When it comes to wedding videography, so many couples ask if it's worth it, and 100% wedding videography is worth the investment.

 But don't make the mistake of waiting to see if there is money left in your budget toward the end to hire a videographer.
 While there are hundreds of photographers, there are only a handful of videographers and an even shorter list of ones who I'd actually recommend, so they book up very quickly!